ExpiredTapWater/AAI3001-Final-Project/README.md

 <img src="https://i.ytimg.com/vi/zbCap3a_tFA/maxresdefault.jpg" width="600px">

 **An example of a failure.
-The left image shows a 'spaghetti' failure, and the right image is a clogged nozzle causing a ['blob of death'](https://docs.vorondesign.com/community/troubleshooting/120decibell/blob_of_death.html)**
+The left image shows a 'spaghetti' failure, and the right image is a clogged nozzle causing a['blob of death'](https://docs.vorondesign.com/community/troubleshooting/120decibell/blob_of_death.html)**

 ![Failure](https://i.ibb.co/bBnCPhT/Screenshot-2024-11-28-130358.jpg)

 With the growth in AI in recent years, and the exceeding number of printers already equipped with a camera, manufacturers have started to include a form of object detection to identify potential issues with prints, and stop them if needed.
 As this is a relatively new application of AI in this field, there are still many opportunities to apply our knowledge to improve this.